tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 {{< / highlight >}}

-Although it's a minor change, look at the before and after, it simply _looks_ better, even if you look stand far back and squint.
+Although it's a minor change, look at the before and after, it simply _looks_ better, even if you stand far back and squint.

 It seems minor but if you don't make these types of changes it will eventually lead to intractable complexity, the type of complexity that